 Many insurance companies have the option to pay monthly or semi-annually.
 Be sure to check the claim settlement ratio of the policy (closer to 100 percent is better) before buying a policy lest the risk of rejection increases.

 It is also important to know what adequate cover for your life is.
 Whether Rs 1 crore cover will truly compensate for the loss of your income to your family?
 Or should Rs.
 50 lakh suffice you’re your wife alone if your children are more or less settled and you already have adequate savings.
 Will your family need money for any major life events such as higher education of children in the family etc?
 It’s important to ask yourself these questions before selecting a cover because the premium increases with the sum assured.

 It’s important to factor in the effect of inflation when you think of goals in calculating your cover.
 What are the tuition fees of your kid’s favorite college and what will it cost 10 years from now?
 Will your house need repairs in some years or renovation of furniture?
 These questions may also help you reach a realistic figure to seek insurance for.

 A simple Google search will give you throw up umpteen calculators at you to calculate the insurance amount and the premium thereof.

-Timing makes all the difference
+The timing makes all the difference

-Other than factors, it is essential to focus on these factors that insurance companies rely on to determine the premium of your term plans: Health history, current health, weight, occupation.
-For example the premium of a race car driver or test pilot is likely to be higher than an accountant.
+Other than factors, it is essential to focus on these factors that insurance companies rely on to determine the premium of your term plans: Health history, current health, weight, and occupation.
+For example, the premium of a race car driver or test pilot is likely to be higher than an accountant.